studiofoxx/keyhive-sofle-trackball-integration/README.md

 to solder the pimoroni trackball, use the same method as in the above repo. for vcc either use p1, the pin on the oled, or solder directly to the underside of where the pro micro or elite c was soldered, matching the leads coming off the trackball.

+changes that were made are in the config.h file and rev1.h